Plymouth-Sailboat/SailBoatROS/README.md

 ![Python Wrapper](https://img.shields.io/badge/Python-80%25-green.svg)

 # SailBoatROS
 C++ and Python code for [Plymouth's Autonomous Sailboat](http://165.227.238.42/).
 This contains the catkin workspace of the nodes for the sailboat.
-Every controllers subscribes to topics sent by the arduino and publish commands to it.
+Every controllers subscribe to topics sent by the arduino and publish commands to it.
 It is comprised of classes in C++ and Python for easy integration.

 ## Getting Started